tuqire/webcam-outline/README.md

-# WEBGL Webcam Mosaic
+# WEBGL Webcam Outline

-This project converts your webcam fed into a mosaic like visual.
+This project converts your webcam fed into a comic like visual.
 Built using `THREE.js`, and `GPGPU`.

 ## Run locally